ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 No ranked score or performance points are awarded for `Tag co-op` or `Tag-team VS` matches.

-For `Tag co-op`, the result shown is the total score, the [judgements](/wiki/Gameplay/Judgement) and accuracy of the team.
+For `Tag co-op`, the results screen shows the total score, the [judgements](/wiki/Gameplay/Judgement) and the accuracy of the team.
 Individual results are not shown, and can only be seen in the match history.
-The result screen only appears if the beatmap was cleared successfully, unlike other multiplayer modes.
+The results screen only appears if the beatmap was cleared successfully, unlike other multiplayer modes.

 The `Tag-team VS` results screen is identical to the [`Team VS`'s results screen](#team-vs-results-screen), except that individual results can be seen under different tabs for each team.